JuliaAI/MLJ.jl/docs/src/learning_networks.md

 input data `X`, learns an optimal Box-Cox transformation for the target `y`, predicts new target values using ridge regression, and then inverse-transforms those predictions, for later comparison with the original test data.
-The machines are labelled yellow.
-We first need to import the RidgeRegressor model (you will need MLJModels in your load path):
+The machines are labelled in yellow.
+We first need to import the RidgeRegressor model (you will need `MLJModels` in your load path):

 ```julia